pyeventsourcing/eventsourcing/docs/topics/domain.rst

 the attributes have changed.
 This may be addressed by a future version of this library.
 Considering model code changes as a sequence of immutable events brings the state of the domain model code itself into the same form of event-oriented consideration as the consideration of the state an application as a sequence of events.
+You are of course free to implement this in your code.

 .. _Snapshots: